Integrating View Conditions for Image Synthesis: Related Work

 In the context of utilizing just a few reference images, several methods have been proposed to grasp the underlying concept, whether it's a particular theme, style, object, or character.
 These methods include LoRA~\citep{hu2021lora}, DreamBooth~\citep{dreambooth}, Textual Inversion~\citep{gal2022image}, HyperNetworks~\citep{ha2016hypernetworks}, and their successors.
 While these methods and their combinations have opened up avenues for personalized or customized applications with minimal training data, they still rely on having multiple images at their disposal, making it challenging for them to envision different perspectives of an object using just a single image.
 Furthermore, achieving fine-grained, angle-controllable generation remains a formidable task for them.

-Few shot personalization and customization technologies will be popular in e-commerce, because every product in e-commerce catalogs typically has multiple images taken from different angles, which is naturally a good fit for these approaches.
+Few-shot personalization and customization technologies will be popular in e-commerce, as every product in e-commerce catalogs typically has multiple images taken from different angles, which is naturally a good fit for these approaches.